-How to submit a job with 3ds Max and Vray renderer:
+How to submit a job with 3ds Max and V-Ray renderer

-If you will render online animation and you use Light Cache, please go to the “GI” tab and under the “Light cache” rollout, change the preset from “Still” to “Animation” this will automatically increase the subdivs and retrace to avoid any GI flickering, you can do this manually too.
+If you want to render an animation and you use Light Cache, please go to the 'GI' tab and under the 'Light Cache' rollout, change the preset from 'Still' to 'Animation'.
+This will automatically increase the subdivs and retrace to avoid any GI flickering.
+You can also do this manually.

-Please refer to How to submit a job using 3ds Max for more detailed information about each of the options of the RebusFarm setup window.
+Please refer to 'How to submit a job using 3ds Max' for more detailed information about each of the options of the RebusFarm setup window.

-After configuring your RebusFarm settings, please click on the button “Upload to Rebusfarm” at the bottom of the RebusFarm setup window.
+After configuring your RebusFarm settings, please click on the button 'Upload to RebusFarm' at the bottom of the RebusFarm setup window.

-RebusFarm will upload to the render cloud all the assets required for rendering, you can check the progress of the upload process and rendering by visiting the ControlCenter.
-Once the upload process gets complete, the rendering process will start automatically if you activated the “Autostar render” option before uploading, if not you will have to do it manually by clicking on the “Start render” button in the Control Center.
-For further detail about how to manipulate the Control Center please click here.
+The Rebus Farminizer will upload your render job including all the assets required for rendering.
+You can check the progress of the upload and rendering by visiting the ControlCenter.
+Once the upload process is completed, the rendering process will start automatically if you activated the 'Autostart render' option before uploading.
+If not you will have to do start the rendering manually by clicking on the 'Start render' button in the ControlCenter.
+Check our 'How to use the ControlCenter' section for more details about the ControlCenter.